 Yield: About 12 grissini Preparation Time: About 2 ½ hours Baking Time: About 15 minutes at 425 F

-Every culture has recipes that are important to them.
+Every culture has recipes that are important to that culture.
 By making and sharing these recipes, we remember family, friends and familiar places.
 Even though families move to new countries, we can connect to our culture through the food we make and eat.

 Tortillas are flatbreads popular in Latin American cuisine, and are eaten at all times of the day.
 They are often made with corn, a whole grain that is grown abundantly in Latin American countries, but can also be made with wheat, which is plentiful here in Canada.
 They are readily available in most grocery stores, but often, the package lists ingredients that we don’t recognize!
 When we make tortillas at home, we know all of the ingredients.
 This is a fun project to try, perhaps for Taco Tuesday?

-Yield: eight8” tortillas Preparation Time: including resting time, about 40 minutes Cooking Time: about 10 minutes
+Yield: 8 x 20cm (8”) tortillas Preparation Time: including resting time, about 40 minutes Cooking Time: about 10 minutes

 We love making bread and eating it warm from the oven is such a delight.
 Practice measuring dry and wet ingredients with this recipe.
 Spelt is considered an ancient grain and is a type of wheat.
 Like wheat, spelt contains gluten.
 Fun fact: In Greek mythology, spelt was a gift to the Greeks from the goddess Demeter.
 Grab your ingredients and enjoy the wonderful and satisfying process of bread making.